Alfred feels like the First Love Foundation saved his life.

 Although looking for work, Alfred was struggling with confidence and losing hope.

 “It’s no joke.
 When you don’t eat properly you starve.
 You lose your self-esteem and everything.
 I was sending out my CV 15 times a day to companies.
 Sometimes you get replies back and sometimes you don’t.”

 When Alfred came to the our crisis intervention service he was stressed and had to bring a friend with him to speak on his behalf.
 He was referred because he had three months’ of rent arrears.

 “I was stuck for words and my friend had to explain my situation and try to give me some support.
 I was really down, embarrassed, upset and ashamed,” he says.

-Through the Advice & Support service, his bedroom tax was put on hold for three months and he was given financial support to help him get back on track.
+With our help, his bedroom tax was put on hold for three months and he was given financial support to help him get back on track.
 Alfred says he thought they would just give him food and then say goodbye.

 “People think it’s just an organisation that gives you food.
 But I felt like I wasn’t alone anymore.”

 Shortly after, Alfred asked to volunteer at First Love Foundation to give back to the community and get some work experience to help him find a job.